TLKline/machine-learning/SiiM2020_LearningLabs/README.md

 Contents:
 --
-Now that you have the DOcker runtime and the Jupyter notebook runnning, you can get the content for this course here https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/ImagingInformatics/machine-learning/tree/master/SiiM2019
+Now that you have the Docker runtime and the Jupyter notebook runnning, you can get the content for this course here https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/ImagingInformatics/machine-learning/tree/master/SiiM2019

 This project contains 5 notebooks, a folder called "figures" (which is used by notebook xxx) and some extra instructions (e.g. how to get an MD.ai token for pulling data sets)